architv/FB-Birthday-Wish-Reply/README.md

 Now sit back and watch the terminal.

-######Source:
-Most of the source code is taken from (http://www.quora.com/What-are-the-best-Python-scripts-youve-ever-written/answer/Akshit-Khurana)[Here] with a few tweaks.
+######Source: The source code is taken from [Here](http://www.quora.com/What-are-the-best-Python-scripts-youve-ever-written/answer/Akshit-Khurana) with a few tweaks to like the post and add "sir" to the reply for college seniors.